Epistemic Status: seedling Sprouting

 Footnotes

 1. I realize that the author posted what amounts to a retraction a few months later saying among other things, “I believe that the current push to make SQLite a backend database is nothing more than a marketing coup by companies selling edge compute infrastructure”.
 I’m not sure I agree with them.
-I think for the specific use case of a single instance service, which Elixir/Erlang can do for quite some time, using SQLite might be a decent option.
+I think for the specific use case of a single instance service — which Elixir/Erlang can do for quite some time — using SQLite might be a decent option.
 Migrating later might be difficult though.

 2. I might be missing a configuration setting for this, so if anyone knows, feel free to let me know.
 Update: It looks like priv might be the option, but I haven’t tested it yet.
-I suspect you could set priv: "repo"priv: "repo" on the WriteRepo or priv: "write_repo"priv: "write_repo" on the Repo and it would work.
+I suspect you could set priv: "repo" on the WriteRepo or priv: "write_repo" on the Repo and it would work.

 3. Even if it ends up being just for initial development, and production ends up using PostgreSQL from the start, this approach sets up for a better architecture later.
 There are extra things that might need to be done, like tracking Log Sequence Numbers (LSNs) to make sure that the replica has seen the changes we need when we read but those are things that would need to happen eventually anyway.
 We did something like this when I was working on Bitbucket.